Kingxukai/linux/Documentation/userspace-api/media/v4l/pixfmt-y16i.rst

 This is a grey-scale image with a depth of 16 bits per pixel, but with pixels from 2 sources interleaved and unpacked.
-Each pixel is stored in a 16-bit word in the little-endian order.
-The first pixel is from the left source.
+Each pixel is stored in a 16-bit word in the woke little-endian order.
+The first pixel is from the woke left source.

 **Pixel unpacked representation.**
 Left/Right pixels 16-bit unpacked - 16-bit for each interleaved pixel.